These Seven Simple Rules Will Get You Ripped, Follow Them

 Trick Yourself Slim: A protein shake right after your shower is the fastest nutrition delivery system there is.
 Try this 5-minute protein-packed smoothie

 Or a bush, stalk, or vine, as well.
 In other words, if it grows on or is a plant, eat it.
 Fruits and vegetables should be included in every meal and as many snacks as possible.
 The reason: Your goal is to fill your body with muscle-promoting, fat-discouraging nutrients, and the very best source of them is fruits, nuts, and vegetables.
 By loading your body with the maximum amount of nutrients for the least number of calories, they’re a dietary bargain.
 A study at UCLA found that the typical person of normal weight consumed two servings of fruit a day, on average, while the typical overweight person ate just one piece.
 Another study in the journal Appetite found that eating whole fruit at the beginning of a meal reduces your overall calorie intake by 15 percent.

 Another benefit to eating off the trees: You’ll get more heart-healthy omega-3 fatty acids.
 Studies show that this healthy fat may not only reduce a person’s risk of heart disease and stroke, but also possibly help prevent ailments as diverse as arthritis, Alzheimer’s disease, asthma, autoimmune disorders, and attention-deficit/hyperactivity disorder—and those are just the As.
 On top of its mood-boosting, heart-saving, brain-enhancing powers, those who consume the most omega-3-rich foods live longer and carry less abdominal fat than those who eat the least.
-And scientists from Quebec found that omega-3s improve protein metabolism, meaning that more of the protein you eat is synthesized in your muscle tissue.
+And scientists from Quebec found that omega-3s improve protein metabolism, meaning that more of the protein you eat is synthesised in your muscle tissue.
 Sure it sounds cool, but even better, this means faster muscle growth.

 You already know that you can find this healthy fat in fatty fish like salmon and tuna, but it’s also found growing in trees: Two highly potent sources of omega-3s are walnuts and kiwifruit.